wagnerp4/m3sgg/docs/installation.rst

 Installation
 ============

-This guide will help you install and set up DLHM VidSGG on your system.
+This guide explains how to install and set up M3SGG on your system.

 Requirements
 ------------